Amgen set to buy biotech firm Horizon at $26 bln valuation - Bloomberg News

-Dec 12 (Reuters) - Amgen Inc AMGN.O is set to buy biotech firm Horizon Therapeutics Plc HZNP.O at a valuation of about $26 billion in what would be its largest acquisition, Bloomberg News reported on Monday, after French drugmaker Sanofi dropped its bid.
+Dec 12 (Reuters) - Amgen Inc AMGN.O is set to buy biotech firm Horizon Therapeutics Plc HZNP.O at a valuation of about $26 billion in what would be its largest acquisition, Bloomberg News reported on Monday.

 The U.S. biotechnology company has offered about $116.5 for each Horizon share, according to the report, citing a person familiar with the matter.
 The offer is at about a 20% premium to Horizon's closing price of $97.29 on Friday.

-Sanofi SASY.PA said on Sunday that it no longer intends to make an offer for Horizon.
-"Transaction price expectations do not meet our value creation criteria," Sanofi said in a statement.
+The report comes after French health group Sanofi SASY.PA said on Sunday that it no longer intends to make an offer for Horizon.

-Janssen also pulled out of the race last week, saying that it does not intend to make an offer for Horizon, leaving Amgen as the frontrunner.

 Amgen and Horizon did not immediately respond to Reuters' requests for comments.